Tamil Nadu MLA Suspension

 Mr. Alagaapuram and five of his suspended colleagues filed a writ petition before the Supreme Court against this action.

 The MLAs contended that their suspension and denial of salaries violated their fundamental right to speech [Articles 19(1)(a)], freedom of trade and occupation [19(1)(g)], and right to life [Article 21].
 They also argued that denial of access to the evidence that was relied on for the suspension violated the principle of natural justice under Article 14.
 The MLAs argued that the suspension prevented them from participating in the proceedings, which violates their freedom of speech under Article 19(1)(a).
 On Article 19(1)(g), the MLAs contended that their suspension violates their fundamental right to carry on an occupation and the term “occupation” has to be given the widest amplitude to include the office of a Member of Legislative Assembly.
 Further, the MLAs argued that deprivation of salaries and allowances due to suspension violated their Right to Life under Article 21.

 The court held that the freedom of speech is not absolute, and curtailment of speech due to suspension from the legislature falls within reasonable restriction.
 With respect to freedom of occupation, the court held that only those activities fall under ‘occupation’ which generate economic benefits, which is not the case here.
-The court accepted that the principles of natural justice under Article 14 were violated here. lastly, the court held that violation of principles of natural justice a ground for judicial review of internal proceedings of the legislative bodies.
+The court accepted that the principles of natural justice under Article 14 were violated here and held that this constituted sufficient grounds for judicial review of internal proceedings of the legislative bodies.